Gospel service. Boardwalk Pavilion. Photograph by Paul Goldfinger. Ocean Grove, NJ c. 2005. Blogfinger.net

 A couple of years ago I went to Paterson with Carl Hoffman of Ocean Grove, who grew up in that neighborhood.
 He loved those Tice pictures, and seeing the place—the old factories and the Italian-American club houses and old barber shops, it made a lot more sense.
 So context is what you sometimes need to understand art, whether it is the little house above, or some gory scene from the Renaissance at the Met.

-In Ocean Grove, people love the Victorians, and the more splendid, the better.
 But they also love the cottages that seem inviting for various reasons.
 Those quaint buildings call to some people—– they exude a certain vibe that rings true.

 The house above at the corner of New Jersey Avenue and Mt.
 Tabor Avenue seems to be like that.
 We have posted images of it before.
 One Grover recently told me that he “lusts after ” this place and that he would love to buy it.

 Others revealed similar sentiments about this small house with a small yard and porch, made from cinder blocks.
 I think that people react to architecture from not only an aesthetic point of view, but because of some echo from their personal pasts which they feel intuitively and respond to.
-They feel that they could be happy and comfortable in such a place.
+They feel that they could be happy, safe, and comfortable in such a place.

 What do you think about this property?
-Read our comments
+Read our comments below.

 2022 Addendum: About two years ago the property was demolished, and the owner replaced it with a Craftsman home that fills every square inch of that lot.
 I spoke to him, and he is very happy with his new home.
 It is at the corner or New Jersey Avenue and Mt.
 Tabor Way.

-THE MILLS BROTHERS
+THE EVERLY BROTHERS

 This is the view of the Park View Inn facing Lake Avenue and Wesley Lake before it was demolished.
 Note how narrow that property is.
 The Warrington is to the right.
 The La Pierre condos are on the left.
 Blogfinger photo.
 2016. ©